sunng87/bason/README.markdown

 Bason is a Java toolkit to generate [BSON](http://bsonspec.org "bson web site") serializer automatically.
-The mapper class configured in bason.properties is generated at compile time which has no nagetive impact on performance (comparing with tranditional reflection way).
+The mapper class configured in bason.properties is generated at compile time which has no nagetive impact on performance (comparing with traditional reflection way).

 Usage
 -----
-Annotate your Java bean with @BsonDocument to declare that this bean can be serialize to or deserialize from bson.
+Annotate your Java bean with @BsonDocument to declare that this bean can be serialized to or deserialized from bson.

 	@BsonDocument
 	public class Passenger {

 		private double packageWeight;

 		public double getPackageWeight() {